15shivabhagat/RubyOnRailsStarting/README.md

 Things you may want to cover:

-- Building Home Page - Using CSS and Html
+- Building Article Listing Page - Using CSS and Html and Bootstrap framework